Oes: Making and metals

 Robert Sharp obtained a patent to make gold oes and spangles (another early variety of sequin) in 1575.
 They were also made from silver and copper.
 Oes were made either from rings of wire wound around a dowel, or by punching flat rings out of a sheet of metal.

 Goldsmiths including Cornelis Hayes made spangles for the court.
 Spangles or "spangs" were mentioned in connection with head dresses worn by the maids of honour, set on wires and known as "hanging spangles".
+In 1596, the embroiderer John Parr sewed spangles on the bodice and sleeves of gowns, and set "hanging spangles" on the stomachers.
 Garments, especially the foreparts of skirts, were listed in Elizabeth's inventories decorated with both spangles and oes, and there may not always have been a clear distinction.

 Policy makers worried about the supply of precious metal bullion and restricted the making of gold and silver oes and similar products by patent to the Company of Wire Drawers.
 In July 1624, their manufacture was forbidden for a time.